arlac77/repository-provider/README.md

 ### name

-Deliver the provider name
+Deliver the provider name.

 Returns **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** class name by default

 ### provider

-We are our own provider
+We are our own provider.

 Returns **Provider** this

 ### toJSON

-List all defined entries from attributes
+List all defined entries from attributes.

 ### repositoryClass